z0rc/dotfiles/README.md

 * `zsh` (for obvious reasons)
 * `make` (required to build mongo-hacker and install git-extras)
 * `perl` (not entirely required, but used by diff-so-fancy and MySQLTuner)
+* `python` (used by several vim plugins, but they won't be activated, if python is missing)

 Dotfiles can be installed in any dir, but probably somewhere under `$HOME`.
 Personally I use `$HOME/.local/dotfiles`.
 The installation is pretty simple: